lostcomb/Wedding-Website/index.md

       The venue is currently holding all the rooms for a wedding the day before, so a room the night before can’t be guaranteed.
   - title: Can I stay at Tankardstown the night of the second day (Sunday)?
     answer: >
-      Yes, rooms are available for all our guests the night after the wedding, at a reduced rate of 180 euros per night.
+      Yes, rooms are available for all our guests the night after the wedding, if they wish to, at a rate of 180 euros per night.
 Please again indicate on the RSVP form if you would like one.
   - title: What is the plan for day two?
     answer: >
       We are planning a BBQ from noon to 5pm on the Sunday to give us a bit more time to celebrate with all our favourite people.
 It’s not compulsory but we would love to see as many of you as possible.
-The dress code is smart casual (chinos and a shirt).
+The dress code is smart casual, for example chinos and a shirt for men and a day dress for women.
   - title: How do we get back to Dublin after the second day?
     answer: >
       We’re thinking about putting on a coach after the second day back to Dublin.
 Please indicate whether you would find this useful when you RSVP.